 Tragically, all that progress seemed to go by the wayside.
 In 2015, Chuck Austin was featured in a news report about pharmacists refusing to fill prescriptions, regardless of doctor’s orders.
 Austin complained of significant pain and was seen confined to a motorized wheelchair.

 There was no follow up on that piece.
-Chuck’s story, like many others before and after him, shows the need for proper training before entering a bout against a highly-trained wrestler.
+Like many others before and after him, Chuck’s story shows the need for proper training before entering a bout against a highly-trained wrestler.
 The physicality present in the business should never be underestimated.

 Watch: Footage of Marty Jannetty Delivering the Ill-Fated Rocker Buster to Chuck Austin

 We move onto Darren Drozdov, AKA Puke (for his ability to vomit on command), AKA Droz, also a former football player.
-He is currently a quadriplegic due to a disastrous wrestling injury that took place during a SmackDown taping on October 5th, 1999, at the Nassau Coliseum in Long Island, New York.
+He currently has quadriplegia due to a disastrous wrestling injury during a SmackDown taping on October 5th, 1999, at the Nassau Coliseum in Long Island, New York.
 His opponent was D’Lo Brown.

 As the best theory goes, Droz didn’t get the proper jump to aid in D’Lo’s running powerbomb, while Brown himself couldn’t get a good grip because of Drozdov’s loose shirt.
 This resulted in Droz crashing to the mat in a gruesome manner, leaving him paralyzed.
 It was a genuine accident.
 Footage of this injury currently sits inside the WWE vault, alongside the tape of Owen Hart’s fall at Over The Edge 1999.
 Instructions on both read: Never view, copy, or destroy.

 These are the only two pieces of WWE footage with this guidance.